Examples of Magical Winter Email Newsletters with Tips & Tricks

-This is another excellent example of a post-holiday email newsletter.
+This is another excellent example of a giveaway email newsletter.
 Prolonging offers is a common practice that helps not just to catch subscribers who have missed the active sales window but also treat with some extra perks for those who have already made a purchase.

 Note how Avon’s team weaved their brand into the winter theme.
 They showed bestsellers with an enhanced visual identity.
 Brilliant.

 The email newsletter “Almost Gone” is a perfect example of less is more.
 It includes only two elements: a big snowflake in motion and a prominent call-to-action button.
 Both are used to stress urgency.
 While the snowflake imitates the clock with disappearing hands, the CTA announces it out loud.

 Thanks to pastel coloring, white space, and primitive shapes, the email newsletter does not overwhelm readers; it just passes on the necessary message.

 The email newsletter from American Eagle Outfitters is focused on a new collection that is showed in an amusing and eye-catching manner.
 Here you can see winter accessories moving in a clockwise direction.
 This idea helps to direct attention toward the huge variety and imitate the timer.
 As a result, it lures potential clients in with brand-new things and creates a sense of urgency.

 January can be a challenging month for subscribers and retailers.
 Therefore, cheer up both sides by creating an engaging email newsletter, like the team behind Novelty Shop.